algorithmic-sabotage/asrg/content/docs/research/manifesto-on-algorithmic_sabotage/index.md

 ## Supplemental Information

-### Download

-The English-language version of the Manifesto on “Algorithmic Sabotage” is available for download in [printable PDF](https://cryptpad.fr/file/#/2/file/wxjjDNHepi9BLwIGDUvzlZpO/) format.

-### Contribute

-#### Contact
+### Contact

-Should you wish to make a contribution, whether as an addition, an improvement, a piece of critical commentary or feedback of any kind, you are invited to contact us at the following email address: [x7kekmg7@proton.me](mailto:x7kekmg7@proton.me).
+Should you wish to contribute—whether through an addition, improvement, critical commentary, or any form of feedback—we invite you to contact us at the following email address: [x7kekmg7@proton.me](mailto:x7kekmg7@proton.me).

-We will answer to your request quicker if you encrypt your E-Mails via GPG.
-To obtain our public key, kindly refer to the link provided [here](DD4FF0D691C7C8F501C1CD0441CC385A75C16CD7.asc) or utilise a public key server by entering the following command:
+For a faster response, we recommend encrypting your emails via GPG.
+To obtain our public key, please refer to the link provided [here](DD4FF0D691C7C8F501C1CD0441CC385A75C16CD7.asc) or use a public key server by entering the following command:

 ```
 gpg --recv-keys DD4FF0D691C7C8F501C1CD0441CC385A75C16CD7
 ```

-Please attach your public GPG key to the email request to make things easier for us.
+We kindly request that you include your public GPG key with your email correspondence to facilitate efficient processing on our end.

+### Contribute

 #### Translations

-Should one wish to translate the Manifesto on “Algorithmic Sabotage” into a new language or to improve an existing translation, the following instructions should be followed.
+Should you wish to translate the _Manifesto on “Algorithmic Sabotage”_ into a new language or enhance an existing translation, please adhere to the following instructions.

-We attach considerable importance to internationalism, and our intention is to translate the Manifesto on “Algorithmic Sabotage” as widely as possible into a variety of languages.
-The base language of our interventions is English.
-Consequently, the original text is written in English, which can then be translated into other languages by any interested party.
+We place significant value on internationalism and are committed to ensuring that the _Manifesto on “Algorithmic Sabotage”_ is translated into a diverse array of languages.
+The original document is written in English.
+As such, the English version is the primary reference for all interested parties wishing to undertake translation into other languages.

-In order to achieve high-quality translations and enhance accessibility for non-English readers, it is essential that translators possess a comprehensive understanding of both English and the target language.
+In order to guarantee the quality and accuracy of translations and to increase accessibility for non-English-speaking audiences, it is essential that translators possess a robust understanding of both English and the target language.

-It is requested that translators:
+We respectfully request that translators:

-- Have a comprehensive understanding of the English language.
+- Possess a high level of proficiency and a nuanced understanding of the English language.

-- Furthermore, it is required that they have a professional or near-professional level of proficiency in the target language, which will be the language being translated.
-In the case of a native speaker of that language, this will be sufficient.
+- Maintain professional or near-professional proficiency in the target language.
+For native speakers of the target language, this level of competence is generally deemed sufficient.

-We kindly request that you forward the translation file, accompanied by the language of your choice, to the following e-mail address: `x7kekmg7@proton.me`.
-The aforementioned file should be named `mas-languagecode.md`, in which the `languagecode` denotes the two-letter language code.
-For instance, `mas-es.md` represents the Spanish language.
+Upon completion of the translation, kindly submit the file along with the name of the language to the following email address: `x7kekmg7@proton.me`.
+The file should be titled according to the format `mas-languagecode`, where `languagecode` refers to the two-letter code for the language (e.g., `mas-es.md` for Spanish).

 ### Selected Coverage, Online and Printed